ChampionLeake/UNO-pwn/README.md

 * [zoogie](https://github.com/zoogie): WRAM Loader code, EUR UNO*pwn port, and assisting me throughout the exploitation
 * [stuckpixel](https://github.com/pixel-stuck): Concept and code of the SDLoader, assisting me throughout the exploitation, assisting me through memory dumping, encouraging me not to quit, and basically teaching me a lot of tricks here or there I put into practice today :D
 * [WinterMute](https://github.com/WinterMute): bootloader(minitwlpayload), NDS-HB-Menu, DEVKITPRO, porting UNO*pwn to the DSiWareHax installer(HUGE THANKS FOR THAT :D)
-* [shutterbug2000](https://github.com/shutterbug2000): Assisting me things related to memory dumps
+* [shutterbug2000](https://github.com/shutterbug2000): Assisting me with things related to memory dumps
 * [ihaveamac](https://github.com/ihaveamac): CRC32 Python Scripts
 * [nocash](https://problemkaputt.de/gba.htm): Providing ideas to make the SDLoader work, creating no$gba which I used for debugging (WHICH HELPED A LOT)
 * [Normmatt](https://github.com/Normmatt): Helping me fix the masterbright settings for the initial PoC splash payload